SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 # Tutorial

-This tutorial will show you how to create a custom drop zone component that integrates with Azure Storage.
-I am following this article: [Quickstart: Manage blobs with JavaScript v12 SDK in a browser](https://docs.microsoft.com/en-us/azure/storage/blobs/quickstart-blobs-javascript-browser)
+This tutorial will show you how to create a custom drop zone component that integrates with [some cloud storage service].

 The final version from this tutorial will be identical to the component in the "Example Usage" section above.